GQCG/GQCP/website/developer-documentation/ONV-path-manipulation.md

----
-id: ONV_path_manipulation
-title: Manipulating ONVs and their addresses
+# Manipulating ONVs and their addresses
-sidebar_label: Manipulating ONVs
----

 Understanding the inner workings of a low-level CI code can be daunting, mainly because bit string manipulations can be very hard to understand without any guidance.
 This section should help aspiring developers how GQCP deals with the manipulation of ONV's (occupation number vectors) and their path representation in an addressing scheme.